Network News - November

 Access the Toolkit via the HIPPY LMS Library and explore how it can support your work with families and communities.

 We have heard feedback that new Coordinators often experience delays in receiving ETO training after starting their roles.
-In response, the Learning & Development Team and Quality, Performance, & Admin Team have collaborated to develop a new LMS module covering key ETO functionality.
+In response, the Learning and Development Team and Quality, Performance and Admin Team have collaborated to develop a new LMS module covering key ETO functionality.

 The new module covers: